 History And Fall Of A Giant

-From 1930 to 1935 USG played 60 games in which they were undefeated, setting a record in the Belgian top flight that stands till date.
+From 1930 to 1935 USG played 60 games in which they were undefeated, setting a record in the Belgian top flight that stands to date.

-Union were also the 3 time champions of the Challenge International du Nord which was a precursor of the European Cup which eventually became the Champions League.
-When Belgium made their appearance at the 1934 world cup in Italy five players from that squad played their club football for Union in fact.
+Union were also the 3-time champion of the Challenge International du Nord which was a precursor of the European Cup which eventually became the Champions League.
+When Belgium made their appearance at the 1934 world cup in Italy, five players from that squad played their club football for Union.

-Despite having such an illustrious history the club faced a gradual decline till the 1960s and drifted into complete obscurity from then on.
-They reached their last major semi final in 1960, where they played against AS Roma in the Inter city-fairs cup.
+Despite having such an illustrious history, the club faced a gradual decline till the 1960s and drifted into complete obscurity from then on.
+They reached their last major semi-final in 1960, when they played against AS Roma in the Inter city-fairs cup.

 — RSC Anderlecht (@rscanderlecht) May 19, 2013